Cancer-Related Fatigue

 Medications

-Medications called psychostimulants have been studied to help treat fatigue.
-Some small trials have found an increase in energy with the use of these medications, but they were not all tested in cancer patients.
-These medications include methylphenidate (Ritalin), dexmethylphenidate (Focalin), and modafinil (Provigil).
-Modafinil is a medication used to treat narcolepsy.
-In cancer patients, it was found to help those with severe fatigue, but not mild or moderate levels of fatigue.
+- Psychostimulants might increase your energy.
 There are side effects to these medications such as loss of appetite, sleep problems, dizziness, headache, and nausea.
 Overall, studies have shown that CRF is best treated with other types of treatments and not medications.
 But, if other treatments are not helping, your healthcare team may suggest medications.

-Depression and anxiety can make fatigue worse.
-Studies show that treatment with anti-depressants was helpful in patients with clinical depression to help manage their fatigue.
-It is normal to feel sadness after a diagnosis of cancer, but this does not always lead to depression.
-In fact, studies have found that only 25 to 30 out of 100 cancer patients meet the criteria for a diagnosis of depression.
+- Depression and anxiety can make fatigue worse.
+Studies show that treatment with antidepressants was helpful in patients with clinical depression to help manage their fatigue.

 Clinical Trials and Specialists

-You should talk to your healthcare team if you are having fatigue and explain how it is affecting your quality of life.
-Your provider can suggest treatments and interventions to help with fatigue.
 Ask about clinical trials studying fatigue.
 Some centers have fatigue clinics that deal with this symptom.
 Find available trials using the OncoLink Clinical Trials Matching System.
+Your team may also refer you to other specialists to help manage side effects that are causing fatigue.